TurboFP602

 - Bright true-red fluorescence

-- Recommended for gene expression analysis and cell labeling in autofluorescent environment
+- Recommended for gene expression analysis and cell and organelle labeling in an autofluorescent environment

 Available variants and fusions

-TurboFP602 codon usage is optimized for high expression in mammalian cells [Haas et al., 1996], but it can be successfully expressed in many other heterological systems.
+Humanized TurboFP602 TurboFP602 codon usage is optimized for high expression in mammalian cells [Haas et al., 1996], but it can be successfully expressed in many other heterological systems. pTurboFP602-N FP712

 References: